Job Title: Biosafety Officer

 - Experience working with select agents or managing select agents research is preferred

-- Certification or eligibility for certification by American Biosafety Association (ABSA) as a Registered Biosafety Professional or Certified Biological Safety Professional is preferred
+- Certification or eligibility for certification by American Biosafety Association (ABSA) as a Registered Biosafety Professional or Certified Biological Safety Professional is required

 Cleveland Clinic is one of the world's largest and busiest health centers.
 Patients come to Cleveland Clinic from all over the world.
 We offer advanced treatment for all illnesses and disorders of the body.
 We enjoy a strong reputation for outstanding quality care.
 U.S News & World Report has declared that we are a top hospital in the country.
 Cleveland Clinic’s heart program has ranked No. 1 in the nation since 1995.